Aryan-Harshwardhan/Web-Convenor-Assignment-Sustainability-Cell/README.md

 Development and deployment process
 Additional features to improve usability and student engagement

-The complete proposal is included as a PDF in the repository.
+The complete proposal is included as text in the repository.

 ## Learning Process and Use of AI